 WordPress, by default, comes with several themes and plugins.
 Even if you’ve installed your theme, you must wash out the default, unused assets from WordPress installation.

 Similarly, updating your themes and plugins is no exception.
-As software(s) are constantly changing, here is the screenshot of a site we updated themes and plugins on.
+As software(s) constantly change, here is the screenshot of a site we updated themes and plugins on.

 Hence, we examined how unused themes and plugins can slow down the WordPress dashboard; you can see the results after we have removed and updated our site’s themes and plugins.